ZGargano/reflection/README.md

 ## 9/22/2017
 This week I learned about encryption.
 I learned about decryption.
 I learned about sending messages.
 I learned that the internet isn't private.
 I learned about packets.
 I learned about how the internet transmits and recieves data.

+---

+# End of Fourth Week
+## 9/29/2017
+This week I learned about XML.
+I learned about subfolders.
+I learned about HTML.
+I learned about nodes.
+I learned about making a website.